vineete2/Interactive-Data-Visualization/README.md

 Filters one slice of a CT angiographic scan is taken as Input to analyse. histogram, linear transformation, boxcar smoothing filter, median filter

+rgbimage Orion dataset is used
+Histogram, Rescale, Histogram Equalization, RGB-image